stormpat/CryptoCoin/README.md

 **Benchmarks**

-***Test setup: 2.2Ghz Core i7, 8GB DDR3, PHP 5.4.21, OSX Maveric***
+***Test setup: 2.2Ghz Core i7, 8GB DDR3, OSX 10.9.1***

+The algorythm is quite slow with bcmath on older PHP versions.
+Its highly recommended that you use PHP 5.5.x.
+I have not yet tested with GMP, ill post benchmarks later.

 *The BcMath PHP*

-The extension will be quite slow, it takes about
-6 seconds the generate the keys, however with the gmp extension it will be alot faster.
+PHP 5.4.21
+~6.3 sec

+PHP 5.5.7
+~1.5 sec

 *With GMP*